liamkandel/Programming-Assingment-2-COP4870/README.md

-This repo contains code files for the project developed throughout the COP4870 C# Full Stack development class.
+This repo contains programming assingment 2 for cop4870 summer class